AD0MZ/All-Band-Adjustable-Dipole/README.md

 # Animation of a Sample Application.
 (Node-Red Dashboard)

 - The Flow lets the user select a band, then fine adjust it.
-  - A simple function calcuates steps via simple math, and sends an absolute position to the motor.
+  - A simple function calculates steps via simple math, and sends an absolute position to the motor.

 ![All Band Adjustable Dipole](Collateral/6.%20%20Application%20Operation.mov)

 # Bom:
-  - (1) 8x22x7 MM sealed scateboard boaring
+  - (1) 8x22x7 MM sealed skateboard bearing
-  - Assorted M3 screws and 16 thin sqaure M3 nuts.
+  - Assorted M3 screws and 16 thin square M3 nuts.
-    - (14) M3-10 Button Head Screws (or capscrews).
+    - (14) M3-10 Button Head Screws (or cap-screws).
-    - (4) M3-35 Button Head Screws (or capscrews).
+    - (4) M3-35 Button Head Screws (or cap-screws).
     - (16) M3 562 (S2) Thin - Flat Square nuts.
     - (2) M3 hex nuts.
   - (2) Generic (Makita CB-303 in my case) power tool brushes.
-  - ~ 130 feet of 18 guage tinned (less oxidation) wire.
+  - ~ 130 feet of 18 gauge tinned (less oxidation) wire.
-  - ~ 260 feet of nylon or dacron 60lb test fishing line.
+  - ~ 260 feet of Nylon or Dacron 60lb test fishing line.
   - (4) pulleys (you can print them too), and some lightweight rope.
   - (2) 4mm x 1mm x 31mm copper strips.
 (Wire guide slide surfaces.)
   - Glue compatible with plastic type.
 (Top fasten top spool to middle spool.
 Alignment pegs are on parts.)
     - Could add bosses and holes for screws on this part - was nervous about clearance for first unit.
-    - Bosses and holes on the improvment list.
+    - Bosses and holes on the improvement list.
 (The part broke before the glue let go in my testing.)

   - Time to print:  ~40 hours.